Nick Darke: The Nick Darke Award

-The Nick Darke Award was developed by Nick Darke’s widow, with the support of Nick Darke’s family and Falmouth University.
-Funded by the university, the annual award began as a financial prize aimed at giving writers time to write an entirely new work, in stage, screen or radio.
+The Nick Darke Award was developed by Nick Darke's widow, with the support of Nick Darke's family and Falmouth University.
+Funded by the university, the annual award began as a financial prize aimed at giving writers time to write an entirely new work for stage, screen or radio.
 The award then developed from a Cornwall-focused prize, based on short treatment submissions, into one purely for fully-written, and polished new plays, similar in structure to other prominent national playwriting prizes.
 Submissions for the award immediately jumped from one hundred, to one-thousand five hundred, and in broadening its scope, became another welcome new home for newly written, unperformed plays, and exciting new voices in the theatre world.